 I set out to test as many methods as I could find and compare them for results and levels of difficulty.

 I should mention at this point that there are 458 panes of glass in all of my home’s jalousies.

 I started with the obvious.
 Blue liquid glass cleaner, most often found under the Windex brand.
 Windex Professional, which was very good, cannot be found anywhere these days, so regular Windex, that is sold almost everywhere, was the best we could find.

-Using a light spray, waiting a couple of seconds for it to work, then wiping it off with a clean microfiber towel, I found that the first one or two panes came out quite well, and then more and more haze was left behind as I worked my way from window pane to window pane.
+Using a light spray, waiting a couple of seconds for it to work, then wiping it off with a clean microfiber towel, I found that the first dozen or so panes came out quite well, and then more and more haze was left behind as I worked my way from window pane to window pane.

-It quickly became apparent that I would need a new clean towel after 4 or 5 panes.
+It quickly became apparent that I would need a new clean towel after fewer than 30 panes.
 I have 458 panes.
-This is not practical.
-It may be the worst method tried, except that I once tried a variation using newspaper to wipe the glass.
+Besides this it was fairly easy and the results with clean towels on cool to the touch glass are not too bad.
+Note that I once tried a variation of this method using newspaper to wipe the glass.
 That was the worst.
 At least microfiber towels do not leave you with piles of wet, shredded up newsprint.

 Hosing them down

 Why not go big?
 The advantage of hosing down the windows from the outside is, it is extremely fast, and you can wash the screens in place at the same time, (assuming you have the older type with the screen on the outside), along with the sills and siding.
 Enough water comes out of the hose to actually clean the glass without wiping or detergent.
 But once the wash down is over you are left with wet windows and of course the inside of the glass is not clean, and neither are the edges where the bottom of one closed pane tightly overlaps the one beneath it.